Dv5n/NanoShell/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for NanoShell
+about: Suggest an idea for NanoShell.
 title: 'Feature Request:'
 labels: enhancement
 assignees: ''